shakabra/Chameleon/README.md

 stored.
 A function in `controller.php` will load the page specific content based on the request URI (this requires modification of the Webserver to allow PHP to handle the URIs (rewrite rules provided in .htaccess file)).
-Each page's business logic should have it's own controller.
+Each page's business logic should have its own controller.

 An incomplete guide to [using chameleon](https://lakonacomputers.com/owncloud/public.php?service=files&t=f31cd6e35cce38eb138de2e4975c5d6e) can be found at the following url: